li545/Machine-Learning-Knowledge-Sharing/machine_learning_knowledge_sharing/docs/dr.md

 with $v_{i} \in \mathbb{R}^{d}$ and $\lVert v_{i} \rVert_{2} = 1$ and $v_{i}^{T}v_{j} = 0$ for $i \neq j$.

+How to choose $K$?

+* For feature induction: by cross-validation
+* For other purpose: picking $K$ such that the most variance in target is explained.

 ##### Autoencoder <br>
 ![Screenshot](img/autoencoder.png)